scorpido74/azure-docs.nl-nl/articles/iot-dps/use-hsm-with-sdk.md

 Informatie met betrekking tot hardware met DICE vindt u [hier](https://azure.microsoft.com/blog/azure-iot-supports-new-security-hardware-to-strengthen-iot-security/).

-### <a name="use-x509-with-hardware"></a>X. 509 met hardware gebruiken
+### <a name="use-x509-with-hardware"></a>Use X.509 with hardware

-De inrichtings service kan worden gebruikt met **X. 509** op andere hardware.
+The provisioning service can be used with **X.509** on other hardware.
 Er is een interface tussen de hardware en de SDK nodig om verbinding te maken.
 Neem contact op met uw HSM-fabrikant voor informatie over de interface.

 ### <a name="use-tpm"></a>TPM gebruiken